jpadilla/pyjwt/docs/algorithms.rst

-When using the RSASSA-PKCS1-v1_5 algorithms, the `key` argument in both ``jwt.encode()`` and ``jwt.decode()`` (``"secret"`` in the examples) is expected to be either an RSA public or private key in PEM or SSH format.
-The type of key (private or public) depends on whether you are signing or verifying a token.
+When using the RSASSA-PKCS1-v1_5 algorithms, the `key` argument in both ``jwt.encode()`` and ``jwt.decode()`` (``"secret"`` in the examples) is expected to be either an RSA public or private key in PEM (should include the `--BEGIN PRIVATE/PUBLIC KEY--` and `--END BEGIN PRIVATE/PUBLIC KEY--` lines along with newline characters) or SSH format.
+The type of key
+(private or public) depends on whether you are signing or verifying a token.

 When using the ECDSA algorithms, the ``key`` argument is expected to